 - These are the key highlights from all 3 of these key organizations:

-- Pregnant people should be considered an at-risk population due to physiologic and immunologic changes in pregnancy
+- The majority of pregnant people who contract Covid-19 have a mild course of illness.
+Nonetheless, pregnant people should be considered an at-risk population due to physiologic and immunologic changes in pregnancy

 - Covid-19 transmission to the baby in pregnancy seems unlikely.
-There has been a single case report of possible transmission in pregnancy.
+There have been a few case reports of possible transmission in pregnancy.
 Again, there is very limited data.

 - To date, there is currently no conclusive data suggesting an increased risk of miscarriage or early pregnancy loss in relation to COVID-19.
 Case reports from early pregnancy studies with SARS and MERS reported pregnancy losses but did not demonstrate a convincing relationship between infection and increased risk of miscarriage or second trimester loss.

 - In two case series in China, including a total of 18 pregnant persons infected with COVID-19 and 19 babies (one set of twins), there were 8 reported cases of fetal compromise.
 Given this relatively high rate of fetal compromise, continuous electronic fetal monitoring in labour is currently recommended for all persons with COVID-19.

 - There is no evidence that the virus has been found in the breast milk of people infected with Covid-19.
 In the light of the current evidence, it is advised that the benefits of breastfeeding outweigh any potential risks of transmission of the virus through breastmilk.